 The other day news of a company closing the doors on the very people who built the company came to my attention.
 Companies come and go, but in network marketing, the people who build it, the distributors, consultants, men, and women just like you and me, pour their lives into it.
 They build relationships with their teammates, their customers it’s not just a company or a business…it’s woven into their very lives.

 Then I saw posts on social media, especially Twitter and Facebook.
 Those specific posts made me nauseated.
 I began to relive the time in my past that I too suffered from a company taking away my business; one that I had spent ten years of my life building.
 I remembered how I began to feel the physical and emotional turmoil I endured.
-These are the 5 steps to grieving the death of your business as I experienced them.
+When it comes to grieving the death of a person, there is little you can do to feel any justice, other than contact someone like a Wrongful Death Attorney to see what can be done.
+However, when it comes to the death of a business, these are the 5 steps to grieving as I experienced them.

 The grieving process for me went like this – at first, I was in utter shock.
 It was as if I had held my breath underwater for too long.
 My mind rushed and was unable to focus, comprehend what I had just read and heard.
 I denied to myself that this could and was really happening.